-- 4.1 Tasks and Responsibilities - 4.1.1 The Management Board is responsible for independently managing the enterprise with the objective of sustainable creation of value and in the interest of the enterprise, thus taking into account the interests of the shareholders, its employees and other stakeholders. - 4.1.2 The Management Board develops the enterprise's strategy, coordinates it with the Supervisory Board and ensures its implementation. - 4.1.3 The Management Board ensures that all provisions of law and the enterprise's internal policies are abided by and works to achieve their compliance by group companies (compliance). - 4.1.4 The Management Board ensures appropriate risk management and risk controlling in the enterprise. - 4.2 Composition and Compensation - 4.2.1 The Management Board shall be comprised of several persons and have a Chairman or Spokesman.
+- 4.1.2 The Management Board develops the enterprise's strategy, coordinates it with the Supervisory Board and ensures its implementation. - 4.1.3 The Management Board ensures that all provisions of law and the enterprise's internal policies are abided by and works to achieve their compliance by group companies (compliance). - 4.1.4 The Management Board ensures appropriate risk management and risk controlling in the enterprise. - 4.1.5 When filling managerial positions in the enterprise the Management Board shall take diversity into consideration and, in particular, aim for an appropriate consideration of women. - 4.2 Composition and Compensation - 4.2.1 The Management Board shall be comprised of several persons and have a Chairman or Spokesman.
 By-Laws shall govern the work of the Management Board, in particular the allocation of duties among individual Management Board members, matters reserved for the Management Board as a whole, and the required majority for Management Board resolutions (unanimity or resolution by majority vote).